Pet Friendly Tiny House: Helping Our Cat Feel At Home

 When you’re building a tiny house, it’s important not to forget about the furry members of your family (and no, I’m not referring to Uncle Frank).
 Here’s how we made our tiny home pet friendly:

 Our little baby boy and tiny house pet is named Bucket.
 He’s most definitely our child because he demands so much attention!
-When we thought about about how we wanted to build our house, we made sure to include features and pet accommodations that would make him feel at home in his new space.
+When we thought about how we wanted to build our house, we made sure to include features and pet accommodations that would make him feel at home in his new space.

 Bucket in his new tiny house.

+The first thing we knew we needed were stairs up to the loft.
 See, Bucket has to sleep with Mrs. Epic every night under the blanket and behind her knees.
 If he doesn’t get his way, he cries, and we REALLY don’t want that happening all night!
 He’s also a middle-of-the-night bathroom user (just like his momma), so he really needed to be able to get up and down by himself.
 We designed these stairs so that both humans and kitty could climb up and down the stairs with ease.

 Bucket climbing the stairs to the loft.

+The next thing we knew would be on our kitty’s demand list was a window perch!
 Bucket LOVES his sun spot and LOVES to sleep, so this was the perfect solution!
 Mrs. Epic designed and built this window perch out of left over materials from the build, and the kitty loves it!
 We can find him curled up in his bed pretty much every afternoon.

 Bucket in his window perch near the tiny home office.

+After a long nap, what do most kitties want?
+A place to scratch!
 Our Bucket has all of his claws, so it’s important that he has a place (or several) to get out his need to scratch and to groom his nails.
-Bucket use to have a large cat tree in our previous house, but that simply wasn’t feasible in the tiny house.
+Bucket used to have a large cat tree in our previous house, but that simply wasn’t feasible in the tiny house.
 He loved scratching the carpet on the tree as well as the posts, so I decided to give him both options.
 I found some free carpet square samples and glued those down to a section of my wheel well next to the stairs.
 This is his absolute favorite scratching place.

 I then purchased some sisal rope and glued it to a piece of scrap 3/4″ plywood and secured it to the outside of our top stair step.
-If you look closely, you can see that the screw holding the scratching post in place is serving double duty – it’s ALSO holding the pantry shelf in place inside the step!
+If you look closely, you can see that the screw holding the scratching post in place is serving double duty, it’s ALSO holding the pantry shelf in place inside the step!
 Can you say multi-functional??

+Of course, we had to make sure that the kitty had a place to eat and do his business!
 Mrs Epic built a small food and water dish that sits next to the couch.
 It’s out of the way for us and in an undisturbed location for him.

 Bucket’s food and water dish.